Dental Implants – Park Cities | Dallas, TX

 Unlike other tooth replacement options such as dentures or a bridge, dental implants replace both the roots and crowns of missing teeth.
 The others only replace the crown or visible portion of teeth.

 By replacing the root as well, a dental implant provides a number of benefits.
 First, you’ll never have to worry about a prosthesis that shifts or clicks when you eat or speak.
-A dental implant—as the name suggests—is firmly set in your jawbone, so there is no chance of movement.
-The titanium post and surrounding bone tissue fuse together to form a firmly set anchor.
+A dental implant is firmly set in your jawbone, so there is no chance of movement.
+The titanium post & surrounding bone tissue fuse together to form a firmly set anchor.

 What to Expect?

 To begin the procedure, Dr. Hamlett ensures your comfort and safety.
 A local anesthetic is administered to numb the site and the surrounding tissue.
 We also offer sedation dentistry if you need a little bit of extra help relaxing during the procedure.

 Then, a small incision is made in your gum tissue to expose the bone underneath.
 The implants are surgically positioned in your jaw to offer the greatest security for your eventual tooth restoration.

 After the procedure, minor bleeding and swelling are to be expected.
 If you are experiencing discomfort, then an over-the-counter pain reliever should suffice.
 For the first few days after your oral surgery, you may want to stick to a diet of softer foods.
 Within the week, however, your gums should be healed so that you can eat whatever you like.